WLRA

-WLRA (88.1 FM) or sometimes called WLRA Radio, or WLRA-FM, is a college radio station broadcasting a Variety format.
+WLRA (88.1 FM) or sometimes called WLRA Radio, or WLRA-FM, is a college radio station broadcasting a variety format.
 Licensed to Lockport, Illinois, USA, the station serves the Chicago/greater Joliet region.
 The station is licensed to and owned by Lewis University.
-Lewis University is a private Roman Catholic and Lasallian university with an enrollment around 6,800 students.
+Lewis University is a private Roman Catholic and Lasallian university with an enrollment of around 6,800 students.
 The station is a member of the National Association of Broadcasters, Illinois Broadcasters Association, and Broadcast Education Association.